-QSU Policy on Data Transfers
+QSU Policy on Data Use, Sharing and Transfers

 A substantial amount of work is required to understand and prepare data for statistical analysis.
 To reduce the amount of time required for us to clean and prepare your data, please follow the steps below.

 - Each variable you measure should be in one column

 - Each different observation of that variable should be in a different row